Vietnam.vn - Nền tảng quảng bá Việt Nam

 Once the most modern and sophisticated fortress in Indochina

 In 1900, facing the threat of World War I spreading, the French reinforced the defense lines of the southwestern coast of France and the defense system of the fortresses along the German-French border.
-They installed new guns with a range of up to 20km with explosive shells like torpedoes, capable of destroying large warships, and built many solid fortifications.
+They installed new types of guns with a range of up to 20km with explosive shells like torpedoes, capable of destroying large warships, and built many solid fortifications.

 Rach Cat Fort has a prime location at the mouth of three rivers Rach Cat - Vam Co - Soai Rap connecting to the seaport of Vam Lang.
 This location is next to the waterway for goods exchange from the Southwest to Saigon - Cho Lon and the Southeast provinces and vice versa.
 At the same time, it is located on the waterway from the sea to Saigon, the routes can pass through Laos, Cambodia, Thailand.
-The mission of this fortress is not only to control all water traffic to Saigon but also to control a part of Vung Tau sea.
+The mission of this fortress is not only to control all water traffic into Saigon but also to control a part of Vung Tau sea.

-Rach Cat "changes fate" in peacetime
+Rach Cat "changed fate" in peacetime

 Comment (0)